We Have Not Yet Begun to Fight Tom Price

 However, Price opposes one of the best ways to cut health care costs.
 As I discussed earlier, Price also opposes having Medicare pay his fellow physicians (he is an orthopedic surgeon) based on outcomes or quality of care, despite the fact that the current system contains perverse incentives for over-treatment.
 He is a longtime ally of the American Medical Association, a group that opposed the creation of both Medicare and Social Security.

 Opponents of Price’s confirmation shift gears must now mobilize to fight the extremist policies he will pursue.
-But should be mindful that the pre-Price status quo hasn’t work for most Americans.
+But we should be mindful that the pre-Price status quo hasn’t worked for most Americans.

 Take, for example, Price’s intention to dismantle the Affordable Care Act.
 A recent study concluded that repealing the ACA would lead to the deaths of 43,000 Americans per year.
 The ACA helped many people, but it would be unwise to ignore the fact that it fell far short of its intended goal.